bluezald/angular-playground/Overview.md

 Import CoreModule in the root AppModule only.
 Never import CoreModule in any other module.

 - Consider making CoreModule a pure services module with no declarations.
+- every lazy module has its own injector!
+What that means is that a service provided in a lazy module is only accessible in that module.
+But it can still access the services previously provided by non-lazy modules (such as AppModule)!

 For more information, see Sharing NgModules and Singleton Services.
 ```